Server Online — hamclock.com

 That conversation stuck with me.
 I registered hamclock.com that same year.

-Elwood's final release, version 4.22, included the -b flag — a backend override that lets any HamClock point to an alternate server.
+Elwood's final release, version 4.22, included the -b flag — a backend override that lets any HamClock point at an alternate server.
 He gave us the tool and the time.

 This server exists because of Elwood.
-We intend to keep his work running for as long as there are hams who depend on it.
+I intend to keep his work running for as long as there are hams who depend on it.

 73, Elwood. de W4BAE — SK